Prudencio Garcia: Soccer referee career

 Garcia was one of the leading figures in the sport of soccer in St. Louis' large Spanish community, organizing teams, leagues and referees' associations in Missouri and southern Illinois for decades after immigrating to St. Louis from Spain as a child.
 Garcia was a player for teams in St. Louis from 1911 to 1921.
 He then started officiating in St. Louis Public School and Police Youth leagues.
 He refereed in the Municipal League of St. Louis from 1937 to 1957 and was a founder of Missouri Referees Association.
 Garcia also was selected to referee U.S. national soccer team games played in St. Louis against national and club teams from other countries.

 Garcia became the first American to serve as an official at a World Cup when he was named to FIFA's panel of referees at the 1950 World Cup in Brazil.
-At the 1950 World Cup, Garcia was a linesman at four games, two in the group stage and two in the final group, including the third-place game between Sweden and Spain.
+At the 1950 World Cup, Garcia was a linesman at four games, two in the group stage and two in the final group, including the match for third place between Sweden and Spain.
 Only two other referees in the pool of 26 referees for the 1950 World Cup worked as many games as Garcia He worked the group stage games between Paraguay and Sweden in Curitiba, Brazil and between Paraguay and Italy in São Paulo.
-Prior to the third-place game, Garcia worked the round of four game between Brazil and Sweden, where almost 139,000 people filled the newly built Maracanã Stadium in Rio de Janeiro.
+Prior to the match for third place, Garcia worked the round of four game between Brazil and Sweden, where almost 139,000 people filled the newly built Maracanã Stadium in Rio de Janeiro.